vsdip/avsdbgp_3v3/README.md

-# About avsd_bgr IP
+# A glance at avsd_bgr IP

-Avsd_bgr is a Bandgap Reference circuit, which is used to generate a constatnt voltage reference in analog domain which is independent of temperatarure and supply voltage variations.
+Avsd_bgr is a Bandgap Reference circuit, which is used to generate a constant voltage reference in analog domain which is independent of temperatarure and supply voltage variations.

+The objective was to achieve some specifications using only open-source tools with the Flow/FreePDKs provided by VLSI Computer Architecture Research Group [(VLSIARCH](https://vlsiarch.ecen.okstate.edu/) at Oklahoma State University [(OSU)](https://go.okstate.edu/).

 To get an basic idea about this IP, the working principle, basic implementation, applications and significance, kindly go thru [this](/Prelayout/Files/BGR.pdf)

 ## Symbol and Pin descriptions